Angle/airports/README.md

 $airport = AirportLibrary::getFullList();
 ```

-Returns an array  of all the airports in the list, with the IATA code as the key of each entry.
+Returns an array of all the airports (as arrays, not objects) in the list, with the IATA code as the key of each entry.

 ## Build / Update